Pathologist

 What to expect

-- You'll work closely with biomedical scientists in the medical laboratory.
-You'll also attend clinical meetings with other doctors, nurses and other multi-professional staff.
+- You'll work closely with biomedical scientists and clinical scientists in the medical laboratory.
+You'll also attend clinical meetings with doctors, nurses and other multi-professional staff.

-- The lifelong study of disease, combined with the requirement to diagnose clinical conditions, means that pathology is rewarding and intellectually stimulating.
+- The lifelong study of disease, combined with the requirement to diagnose clinical conditions, means that pathology can be a rewarding and intellectually stimulating career.

-- Most pathology specialties have patient contact, such as outpatient clinics and ward rounds.
-Within histopathology patient contact is limited, although you may have joint specialist clinics with surgeons.
+- Most pathology specialties involve some degree of patient contact, such as outpatient clinics and ward rounds.
+In histopathology, direct patient interaction is limited, although you may take part in joint specialist clinics with surgeons.

 Qualifications

-On successful completion of the specialty training, you'll receive a Certificate of Completion of Training (CCT) and will be eligible for entry onto the GMC Register.
-It's possible to apply for consultant posts six months prior to your completion date.
+On successful completion of your training, you'll receive a Certificate of Completion of Training (CCT), which qualifies you to join the GMC Specialist Register and apply for consultant posts.

 Skills